 Is it true that parents no longer need life insurance after a certain age because their children are self-sufficient?
 For many families, the answer is no. Too often, aging parents end up needing help from their adult children because their own finances aren’t in the greatest shape.

-In fact, 18 percent of Americans with household incomes of $75,000 or more know that their parents are counting on them to become caregivers, according to MassMutual’s 2018 State of the American Family study.
+In fact, 18 percent of Americans with household incomes of $75,000 or more know that their parents are counting on them to become caregivers, according to MassMutual research.

 Adult children facing this situation may be wondering about taking out life insurance for a parent so that passing down money problems won’t be their parent’s legacy.
 That means understanding: